An interactive didactical map interactive didactical map giving access to sites with a religious relevance.

 DESCRIPTION OF THE RELIGIOUS SITE

-The Church of Christ Pantocrator is a medieval Eastern Orthodox church in the eastern Bulgarian town of Nesebar, on the Black Sea coast of Burgas Province.
+DESCRIPTION The Church of Christ Pantocrator is a medieval Eastern Orthodox church in the eastern Bulgarian town of Nesebar, on the Black Sea coast of Burgas Province.
 Part of the Ancient Nesebar UNESCO World Heritage Site, the Church of Christ Pantocrator was constructed in the 13th–14th century and is best known for its lavish exterior decoration.
 The church, today an art gallery, survives largely intact and is among Bulgaria's best preserved churches of the Middle Ages.
-The church is designed in late Byzantine cross-in-square style.
-The best-known feature of the Church of Christ Pantocrator is the rich and colourful decoration of its exterior walls.
-The inclusion of swastikas in the decoration is considered unusual and curious.
-It is explained by the medieval use of the swastika as a symbol of the Sun.

-The Church of Christ Pantocrator is usually dated to the late 13th or early 14th century.
+HISTORICAL RELEVANCE The Church of Christ Pantocrator is usually dated to the late 13th or early 14th century.
 University of Pennsylvania scholar Robert G. Ousterhout places its construction in the mid-14th century.
 Rough Guides author Jonathan Bousfield attributes its building to the rule of Tsar Ivan Alexander of Bulgaria (r.
 1331–1371), though during this time control of Nesebar changed many times between the Second Bulgarian Empire and Byzantium.
 The church is dedicated to Christ Pantocrator, a name of God which hails him as the "Ruler of All" in Greek.

-The church is located on Mesembria Street, near the entrance to Nesebar's old town.
+INTER-RELIGIOUS RELEVANCE The church is located on Mesembria Street, near the entrance to Nesebar's old town.
 Nowadays, it houses an art gallery which exhibits works by Bulgarian artists.
 As it belongs to the old town of Nesebar, the Church of Christ Pantocrator forms part of the Ancient City of Nesebar UNESCO World Heritage Site and the 100 Tourist Sites of Bulgaria.
 Since 1927, it has been under state protection as a "national antiquity", and it was listed among Bulgaria's monuments of culture of national importance in 1964.

-The Church of Christ Pantocrator (Bulgarian: църква „Христос Пантократор“, tsarkva „Hristos Pantokrator“ or църква „Христос Вседържател“, tsarkva „Hristos Vsedarzhatel“, Byzantine Greek: Ναός Χριστού Παντοκράτωρος) is a medieval Eastern Orthodox church in the eastern Bulgarian town of Nesebar (medieval Mesembria), on the Black Sea coast of Burgas Province.
+RELIGIOUS INFLUENCE The Church of Christ Pantocrator (Bulgarian: църква „Христос Пантократор“, tsarkva „Hristos Pantokrator“ or църква „Христос Вседържател“, tsarkva „Hristos Vsedarzhatel“, Byzantine Greek: Ναός Χριστού Παντοκράτωρος) is a medieval Eastern Orthodox church in the eastern Bulgarian town of Nesebar (medieval Mesembria), on the Black Sea coast of Burgas Province.
 Part of the Ancient Nesebar UNESCO World Heritage Site, the Church of Christ Pantocrator was constructed in the 13th–14th century and is best known for its lavish exterior decoration.
 The church, today an art gallery, survives largely intact and is among Bulgaria's best preserved churches of the Middle Ages.

-HOW TO USE WITH THE STUDENTS
+HOW TO USE WITH THE STUDENTS The students should visit the church.

 REFERENCE TO THE GUIDELINE